labgem/microscope-user-doc/docs/content/transcriptomic/NGSDiffExprAnalysis.rst

 		* **gene fraction in class** = Fraction of genes associated with an eggNOG functional category from all the current Genomic Object in the genome with the same functional category.
 		* **% of genes in class** = Percentage of the previous result.

-Tips: the eggNOG functional categories:
+.. tip:: the eggNOG functional categories:

   | INFORMATION STORAGE AND PROCESSING
   |	[J] Translation, ribosomal structure and biogenesis
   |	[A] RNA processing and modification
   |	[K] Transcription
   |	[L] Replication, recombination and repair
   |	[B] Chromatin structure and dynamics

   | CELLULAR PROCESSES AND SIGNALING
   |	[D] Cell cycle control, cell division, chromosome partitioning
   |	[Y] Nuclear structure
   |	[V] Defense mechanisms
   |	[T] Signal transduction mechanisms
   |	[M] Cell wall/membrane/envelope biogenesis
   |	[N] Cell motility
   |	[Z] Cytoskeleton
   |	[W] Extracellular structures
   |	[U] Intracellular trafficking, secretion, and vesicular transport
   |	[O] Posttranslational modification, protein turnover, chaperones

   | METABOLISM
   |	[C] Energy production and conversion
   |	[G] Carbohydrate transport and metabolism
   |	[E] Amino acid transport and metabolism
   |	[F] Nucleotide transport and metabolism
   |	[H] Coenzyme transport and metabolism
   |	[I] Lipid transport and metabolism
   |	[P] Inorganic ion transport and metabolism
   |	[Q] Secondary metabolites biosynthesis, transport and catabolism

   | POORLY CHARACTERIZED
   |	[R] General function prediction only
   |	[S] Function unknown

 **3** - The tab **MicroCyc Pathways** shows information about the metabolic pathway matching the differential expressed genes of the analysis.

-MicroCyc is a collection of microbial Pathway/Genome Databases (PGDBs) which are created in the context of the MicroScope projects.
+MicroCyc is a collection of microbial Pathway/Genome Databases (PGDBs) which are created in the context of the MicroScope project.
 They are supported by the Pathway tools software developed by Peter Karp and his team at SRI international.
-These PGDBs were generated using the PathoLogic module which computes an initial set of pathways by comparing a genome annotations to the metabolic reference database MetaCyc.
+These PGDBs were generated using the PathoLogic module which computes an initial set of pathways by comparing genome annotation to the metabolic reference database MetaCyc.

-For each studied genome, the annotation data is extracted from our Prokaryotic Genome DataBase (PkGDB) which benefit both the (re)annotation process performed in our group (AGC), the enzymatic function prediction computed with the PRIAM software, and the expert work for functional annotation made by a various community of biologists using the MaGe system.
+For each studied genome, the annotation data is extracted from our Prokaryotic Genome DataBase (PkGDB) which benefits from the (re)annotation process performed in our group (LABGeM), from the enzymatic function prediction computed with the PRIAM software and from the expert work for functional annotation made by a various community of biologists using MicroScope.
 These automatically generated PGDBs (Tier3) are updated every day.

 * **MoveTo** = view the gene in the MaGe viewer.
 * **Label** = gene label.